CONTENTS

 Two colleagues wearing safety helmets, standing and talking in a workshop, one looking at her laptop opened in her hands

 We often hear that some people are “born leaders” as if the ability to inspire and guide others was a natural gift.
-But this is an illusion.
-Leadership is neither a matter of genes nor a mystical talent reserved for a select few; it's a skill that can be learned, honed, and adjusted to the realities of the field.
+That may be true for some individuals but for most of us, leadership is a skill that needs to be learned, honed, and adjusted to the realities of the work environment.

-And in 2025, more than ever, evolving and developing one's leadership abilities is becoming essential.
-It's one of the foremost HR trends of the moment.
-With digital transformation, the rise of hybrid working, new employee expectations, and increased competition, future leaders cannot rely solely on authority but on the ability to federate, inspire, and adapt.
-Great leaders no longer simply issue directives; they must engage team members in uncertainty, maintain commitment despite distance, and instill a clear vision in a constantly fluctuating context.
+In 2026 more than ever, developing and improving managers' leadership abilities is crucial.
+In fact, it is one of the foremost HR trends of the moment.
+With digital transformation, hybrid and remote work, shifting employee expectations, and increased market competition, future leaders cannot rely solely on authority but on the ability to manage, inspire, and grow.
+Great leaders no longer only provide directives; they motivate team members in times of uncertainty, maintain engagement despite distance, and instill a clear vision in ever-changing situations.

 Key takeaways:

-• Investing in leadership development not only improves leadership skills but also boosts employee satisfaction, retention, and overall organizational performance.
+• Investing in leadership development not only improves leadership skills but also boosts employee satisfaction, fosters retention, and increases productivity.

 Save this article as PDF